wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 translate: UserInterfaceTranslateFunction
 ```

-This method must follow the [UserInterfaceTranslateFunction](#) interface and utilize whichever technologies are best suited to the task to facilitate content translation.
-The [WebRenderer](/docs/session-kit/web-renderer) serves as [an example of how this can be done](https://github.com/wharfkit/web-renderer/blob/06cddd54ec78d8110747d4e5d67989a8cd1dce8f/src/index.ts#L244-L250), as it translates Wharf's expectation of a translation string into the i18n library it's using.
+This method must follow the [UserInterfaceTranslateFunction](#) interface and utilize whichever technologies are best suited to the task of facilitating content translation.
+The [WebRenderer](/docs/sessionkit/web-renderer) serves as [an example of how this can be done](https://github.com/wharfkit/web-renderer/blob/06cddd54ec78d8110747d4e5d67989a8cd1dce8f/src/index.ts#L244-L250), as it translates Wharf's expectation of a translation string into the i18n library it's using.

 ```ts
 export type UserInterfaceTranslateFunction = (